redis-stack/redis-stack-docs/docs/stack/_index.md

 ### Use cases

-Explore [examples](/docs/stack/use-cases/) of applied modern data models and processing engines provided by Redis Stack in specific industries and applications.
+Explore [use cases](/docs/stack/use-cases/) of the applied modern data models and processing engines provided by Redis Stack across industries and applications.

 ### Clients